heroku/oauth-provider-adapters-for-mcp/README.md

 );
 ```

-4. Pass the logger to the adapter
+4. Pass the logger to the adapter:

 ```javascript
 const oidcAdapter = await fromEnvironmentAsync({